crosleythomas/blog/posts/tf_start_to_finish/setup.md

 That means you are good to go.
 Now, when you pip install something, it will install the new package to this virtual environment.
 This may be important if you have different project using different versions of TensorFlow.
 One of your old projects may use an environment with TensorFlow Version 1.X for backwards compatibility and TensorFlow Version 1.Y for all the latest features.

+<span class="example"><b>Running Example: </b>the best thing about virtual environments is how easy it is to install dependencies.
+For the running example I will be doing in this guide you see all the dependencies needed in <a href="data/requirements.txt">this file</a>.
+That file is called a <em>requirements</em> file.
+It can be generated from a virtualenv with ```pip freeze > requirements.txt ```.
+After downloading the file, install all the dependencies by activating your virtualenv and running ```pip install -r requirements.txt```</span>

 ## Installing TensorFlow